 Application Process & Deadlines

-Applications for Cordes Fellowships are accepted from November 1, 2012 through January 31, 2013.
-Applications are reviewed by the Selection Panel as they are received, and awards are made on a rolling basis.
+Applications for Cordes Fellowships are accepted from November 1, 2013 through January 31, 2014.
 Late applications will not be considered.
-All applicants will be notified by e-mail regarding the outcome of their application by no later than March 15, 2013.
+All applicants will be notified by e-mail regarding the outcome of their application by March 15, 2014.

 1) Cordes Fellowship Application Form CLICK HERE (pdf) or HERE (Word doc)

 3) Organizational Financial Statement or Balance Sheet

 Once notified of a scholarship award, a Fellow has thirty (30) days to accept the Cordes Fellowship by registering at the Opportunity Collaboration website.
 Fellows from OECD countries pay a non-refundable $750.00 registration fee.
 Fellows from non-OECD countries pay a $250.00 application fee which is refunded after the non-OECD Fellow attends the Opportunity Collaboration.